Ja'far al-Sadiq: Other works

 Misbah al-Sharia and Miftah al-Haqiqah is another work attributed to al-Sadiq.
 It is on personal conduct, with chapters on various topics such as legal interests interspersed with general moral issues, and advice on how to lead a spiritual life and thus purify the soul.

 As the first person who came across this book in the 7th century A.H., Sayyed Ibn Tawus described it as a collection of hadiths of Jafar al-Sadiq.
 It includes a prediction of future events and sufferings.
 There is a specific Shia chapter in "Knowledge of the Imams" in which the names of all the Imams (both before al-Sadiq and after him) are mentioned during the exchange of reports between Muhammad and Salman the Persian.
 Mohammad Baqer Majlesi considered this work to have been written by Shaqiq al-Balkhi, who supposedly quoted it from "one of the people of knowledge", and not explicitly from Ja'far al-Sadiq.
 Despite Majlesi's doubts about its authenticity, this work remains very popular as a manual of personal worship and has been the subject of a number of commentaries by prominent Shia and Sufi scholars.
 It has also been translated into different languages.
 Its manuscript is available in the library of Gotha.

 There is also a book on dream interpretation that is attributed to al-Sadiq and is known by the name Taqsim al-roʾyā.
 It is identical to the work Ketāb al-taqsim fi taʿbir al-ḥolm, which is credited to Ja'far al-Sadiq.
 Eighty various types of dream sightings, ranging from the religious (dreams of God, angels, prophets, and imams) to the profane (dreams of meat, fat, and cheese), are interpreted by Ja'far al-Sadiq in this book.
 According to Robert Gleave, it is not always clear whether they can be regarded as works attributed to Jafar al-Sadiq or works attributed to Ali ibn Abi Talib that is transmitted through Ja'far al-Sadiq.
 From a Shia perspective, this is not problematic because there is no discernible difference between the knowledge of one imam and that of another from a religious perspective.

 The Kitāb al-Ihlīlaja is presented as al-Sadiq's opinions transmitted through al-Mufaddal.
 The work is allegedly a response to al-Mufaddal's request for a refutation of atheists.

 Jafar al-Sadiq describes his own argument with an atheist Indian doctor in it.
 The discussion took place as the doctor prepared a myrobalan plant-based medication (known in Arabic as Ihlīlaj, and hence the title of the work).

 Shia disciples

 Momen contends that of the few thousand students who are said to have studied under al-Sadiq, only a few could have been Shia, considering that al-Sadiq did not openly advance his claims to the imamate.
-Notable Shia students of al-Sadiq included:
+Notable Shia students of al-Sadiq reportedly included: